Work Burnout: Recognising the Signs and Recovering

 How can I track whether I'm burning out?

 Mentis's daily energy level and mood tracking can give you an early warning system.
-Sustained low energy scores for 2+ weeks alongside cynicism about work is a red flag.
+Sustained low energy scores for 2+ weeks alongside cynicism about work is a red flag worth taking seriously — not pushing through.

 Get Support for Work Burnout with Mentis